-SSH Client

-There are many free, sharewares, trials or charged SSH clients you can find on the internet.
+SSH Client: There are many free, sharewares, trials or charged SSH clients you can find on the internet.
 Fox example, PuTTY is a free and popular Telnet/SSH client.
 We'll use this tool to demonstrate how to login by SSH.
-Note: PuTTY is copyright 1997-2006 Simon Tatham.